 You’ll be taught by a team with experience working in this area and working with people with mental health issues.
 Listening to their stories will help you understand how to support individuals, their families and different groups.
 We’re carrying out lots of research in this area too, so you’ll always hear about new thinking and ways of working.

 Flexible and innovative mindset with a person-centred approach– these are the traits our mental health graduates boast.
 You’ll be prepared for a range of roles, from family support worker to recovery coordinator, pastoral lead to employment specialist.
 But whatever you decide to do, you’ll be able to empower people to overcome their unique challenges.

 - Learn from a teaching team who have first-hand experience.
 They’ve worked with children, young people, families and communities, and in the mental health sector, including in child and adolescent mental health services.

-- Our courses are really specialised to help you develop sought after expertise in areas including child and adolescent mental health and wellbeing, and contemporary mental health practice.
+- Our course is really specialised to help you develop sought after expertise in child and adolescent mental health and wellbeing.

 - Boost your employability with courses combining knowledge of theory with practical experiences.
 You’ll complete invaluable work placements in years 2 and 3.

 University Advanced Certificate